searxng/searxng/docs/dev/engines/index.rst

    - :py:obj:`processors.online_dictionary <searx.search.processors.online_dictionary>`

-*no engine of this type is documented yet / comming soon*
+*no engine of this type is documented yet / coming soon*